Amourspirit/python_ooo_dev_tools/README.rst

     - Images (Various methods for working with Images)
     - Lo (Various methods common to LO applications)
     - Props (Various methods for working with the many API properties)
-    - XML (Various methods for working with LO xml data)

 Release Info